 I’ve found that these planning issues are usually linked to one (or more) of three personality traits.

 Creatives have a style of thinking dominated by processes that are usually centralized in the right half of the brain.
 They are typically people who are drawn to the arts rather than the sciences.
-Instead of relying on left-brain based language and numbers to objectively and logically analyze the world, creatives’ thinking is based on their sensory experiences and personal emotional responses.
+Instead of relying on left-brain based language and numbers to objectively and logically classify and analyze the world, creatives’ thinking is based on their sensory experiences and personal emotional responses.
 They seek to create things that allow them to share the things that move them.

 Put crudely: creatives care about feelings; analyzers care about facts.
 When a creative hears the word “sun” she might remember a Van Gogh painting with a bright yellow sun then smile as she remembers the relaxing warmth of the sun on her skin when she went to the beach.
 An “analyzer” might wonder about the distance to the sun how long it takes light from the sun to reach the earth.

 Creatives are poor planners because the idea of listing and sequencing mundane tasks and then calculating how much time to budget for them sounds too boring and tedious.
 Not only that, following a fixed sequence of tasks feels unnatural and constricting; creatives like to be spontaneous, navigating according to how they feel in the moment.
 On the other hand, many punctual people dislike uncertainty and feel an empowering and reassuring sense of control when they plan.